Reprove, rebuke, exhort, with great patience and instruction. 2 Timothy 4:2

 - A 500 word personal statement, in which you describe your life of Christian discipleship and sense of God’s call on your life

 Once we have received all these components, we will arrange an admissions interview with you.
-Dr. Arner and our President, Rev. Dr. Jonathan Riches, will want to get to know you as a person and give you an opportunity to ask any questions you have about RES.
 The interview can be conducted in person or over Zoom.
 After the interview we will then process you for admission and consideration for our scholarship program.

 When is the application deadline?